Peter Wallace (rugby league): Scotland

 He made his international début at the 2013 World Cup, playing at halfback in all four of Scotland's matches.

 Wallace was unavailable for the 2016 Four Nations due to an elbow injury sustained at the end of the 2016 NRL season.

 The following year, Wallace was forced to withdraw from Scotland's 2017 World Cup squad to recover from numerous injuries obtained throughout the 2017 NRL season.

+Post playing

+On 13 May 2026, head coach of the Penrith Panthers Ivan Cleary announced he would be departing from the head coach role at the end of the 2027 season, with Wallace to become head coach in 2028.